komingyosua/linked-list/README.md

-# linked-list
+# Linked List with C
-Simple Linked List using C
+Using Linked List on some cases with C Language.